Who Is Wendy Williams?

 In late February 2018, Williams announced that she was taking a few weeks off from the show to focus on her health.
 Later that year she revealed that she had suffered a hairline fracture on her upper arm.

-In January 2019, a spokesperson for Williams revealed that the host would again need to take an extended break from television after being hospitalized from complications related to her Graves' disease.
+In January 2019, a spokesperson for Williams revealed that she would again need to take an extended break from television after being hospitalized from complications related to her Graves' disease.
+Not long after returning to her show on March 4, the host admitted that she had been staying in a sober house "for some time now."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!